jia-von/how-to-write-effective-documentation/README.md

-Lambda Expression(C# reference)
+Lambda Expression Assignment(C# reference)
 ========
 This repository will introduce the user to the concept of Lambda Expression using Anonymous function expressions in C#.
-Additionally this repository covers the various segments of the expression.
+Additionally, the various segments of the expression will be covered in this assignment.

 How to use this repository: